Steaua fans

+Following the 2014 decision by the High Court of Cassation and Justice in the case initiated three years prior, where CSA Steaua București sued FCSB for the unlawful use of the Steaua name and trademark, the fanbase has split.

 History

 The Old Days (1947–1995)

 However, at the beginning, being the club of the Romanian Army, Steaua drew its supporters mostly from people linked with the Army.
 The first waves of new fans came at the beginning of the 1950s, when CCA's legendary golden team won the hearts of many people delighted by their spectacular play.

-It was not until 1974 with the erection of Stadionul Ghencea in south-western Bucharest that the Steaua zones of supporters came to standardize themselves in the regions adjacent to the arena, subsequently covering the whole southern half of Bucharest, a city geographically divided by the Dâmbovița River.
+It was not until 1974 with the erection of Stadionul Steaua in south-western Bucharest that the Steaua zones of supporters came to standardize themselves in the regions adjacent to the arena, subsequently covering the whole southern half of Bucharest, a city geographically divided by the Dâmbovița River.

 1986 is the year when Steaua began to become the most beloved club in the country.
 The extraordinary success in the European Cup of a fantastic team that was to remain among Europe's finest for another three years turned everyone's attention to the red and blues.
 Steaua is leader in fan support with 42% population of country.